-Baseline What does the data show you about students' starting points?
-Population Who are you going to include in this objective?
-Objective What will students learn?
-Rationale Why did you choose this objective?
-Strategies What methods will you use to accomplish this objective?
-Assessment How will you measure the outcome of the objective?
-Targeted Growth What is your goal for student achievement?
-Criteria □ Uses allowable data to drive instruction and set growth targets □ Is measureable □ Targets specific academic concepts, skills, or behaviors based upon approved assessment objectives and student needs □ 90% attendance is assumed □ Pre-test data available for each student included □ Exceptions are allowed, based upon evaluator approval □ Rigorous □ Targets specific academic concepts, skills, and behaviors based on the CCSS or district curriculum, where available □ Use baseline data to guide selection and instruction □ Targets year-long, semester-long concepts, skills, or behaviors □ Is measureable □ Collaboration required □ Aligns with school and district improvement plans □ Aligns with teaching strategies and learning content □ Classroom data is reviewed for areas of strengths and needs by student group, subject area, concepts, skills, and behavior □ Identifies the model of instruction or key strategies to be used □ Is appropriate for learning content and skill level observed in assessment data provided throughout the year □ Follows research-based best practices □ Administered in a consistent manner and data is secure □ Applicable to the purpose of the class and reflective of the skills students have the opportunity to develop □ Produces timely and useful data □ Standardized; has the same content, administration, and results reporting for all students □ Aligned with state or district standards □ Maximum of 5 tiers □ Expressed in whole numbers □ Encourage collaboration, but teachers can set distinct targets □ Covers 75% of population □ Based upon preassessments data □ Allowable baseline data can include: assessment tools, formative assessments, previous student grades, previous achievement data, attendance data, student criteria □ Students can uphold high achievement □ Quantifiable goals Teacher Responses
+Baseline Population Objective Rationale Strategies Assessment Targe What does the Who are you going to What will students Why did you choose What methods will you How will you What lata show you include in this learn? this objective? use to accomplish this measure the studer ibout students' objective? objective? outcome of the achiev tarting points? objective?
+Uses allowable data to drive instruction and set growth targets Is measureable Targets specific academic concepts, skills, or behaviors based upon approved assessment objectives and student needs 90% attendance is assumed Pre-test data available for each student included Exceptions are allowed, based upon evaluator approval Rigorous Targets specific academic concepts, skills, and behaviors based on the CCSS or district curriculum, where available Use baseline data to guide selection and instruction Targets year-long, semester-long, or quarter-long concepts, skills, or behaviors Is measureable Collaboration required Aligns with school and district improvement plans Aligns with teaching strategies and learning content Classroom data is reviewed for areas of strengths and needs by student group, subject area, concepts, skills, and behavior Identifies the model of instruction or key strategies to be used Is appropriate for learning content and skill level observed in assessment data provided throughout the year Follows researchbased best practices Administered in a consistent manner and data is secure Applicable to the purpose of the class and reflective of the skills students have the opportunity to develop Produces timely and useful data Standardized; has the same content, administration, and results reporting for all students Aligned with state or district standards Max Expr num Enco colla teacl distin Cove popu Base asse Allov data asses form asses form asse